harvard-vpal/edx2bigquery-docker/README.md

 edx2bigquery has many dependencies, and installing them doesn't always go smoothly depending on the machine settings, python environment, etc. Docker makes this process quicker, and more reproducible.

 ### Contents
-The `Dockerfile` in this repo specifies the edx2bigquery image.
-The [google/cloud-sdk image](https://hub.docker.com/r/google/cloud-sdk/) is used as a base image.
-Users can build the image from the Dockerfile, or download the pre-built image from DockerHub at [harvardvpal/edx2bigquery](https://hub.docker.com/r/harvardvpal/edx2bigquery).
+The `Dockerfile` in this repo specifies the edx2bigquery image build instructions, which uses [google/cloud-sdk image](https://hub.docker.com/r/google/cloud-sdk/) is used as a base image.
+Users can build the edx2bigquery image from the provided Dockerfile, or download the pre-built image from DockerHub at [harvardvpal/edx2bigquery](https://hub.docker.com/r/harvardvpal/edx2bigquery).
+The `edx_data` directory is intended for keeping edx2bigquery settings and data files, that can be used in the container after mounting the folder to the `/edx_data` container directory.
+(A different host directory mapping can be used, just change the run commands provided in the Getting Started guide accordingly.)

 ## Getting Started